Skip to main content

 Teaching Rationale And Relationship

 Sessions available during week 1 provide fundamental information on EIA and indicate further and most appropriate information sources for further study.
-The knowledge outcomes are formatively assessed via online MCQ and summatively assessed in an in-class MCQ during the intensive teaching week.
+The knowledge outcomes are formatively assessed via online MCQs and one summatively assessed in an in-class MCQ during the last teaching week.
 Case study exercises carried out in small group tutorial sessions are used to enhance problem solving skills and reinforce relevant EIA material, application of legislative materials, data collection approaches and interpretation.
 During group learning sessions, (Project Work), EIA project work uses fundamental information delivered via the web and applies this knowledge in a simulated ‘real world’ EIA project, providing experiential learning of the skills of impact prediction and EIA project management on a project relevant to renewable energy development.
+Project work experimental learning will be summatively assessed in the in-class computer assessment during the last teaching week.

 Assessment Methods